shenrui-li-ds/DataSciencePortfolio/README.md

 * `SQL`: Examples of SQL queries for various scenarios.

 ## In Progress
-* `Tableau`: Dynamic dashboard that automates ETL and visualization.
+* `Tableau`: Interactive dashboard that automates ETL and visualization.